nicktagliamonte/In-the-City/README.md

 ### NEXT PHASES

-**Phase 7: Codebase Creation**
+**Phase 7: Conveyance Creation**
-- Create files for all items.
-  - If the deserializer gives you issues, put JSON methods in the switch statements rather than before it (see `CharacterDeserializer`).
-  - Update item manual
-  - add item creation to the crafting menu (see Menu.java todos)
-- And all spells.
-- And all NPCs.
-- And everything and anything else.
-  - Pay close attention to the conveyance.
-It'll be basically an NPC, I guess.
-It will have an inventory with functionally no weight limit.
+- It'll be basically an NPC, I guess.
+It will have an inventory with functionally no weight limit, it will be a party member, and its inventory will be the safe zone inventory
+- Add a dismiss command to dismiss the conveyance

 **Phase 8: Persistence**
 - Create methods for saving and loading game states to test persistence.